top of page

 Happy composing and see you in the Upside Down!

 Note: This article is a summary (of sorts) of my knowledge of Negative Harmony.
-I've gleamed this understanding from various YouTube videos by the likes of Rick Beato and Adam Neely, along with reading a long and winding thread on Reddit.
+I've gleaned this understanding from various YouTube videos by the likes of Rick Beato and Adam Neely, along with reading a long and winding thread on Reddit.
 There are however several other ways to think of and understand Negative Harmony.
 One quite popular method is the Helix approach (although I found this less intuitive than the Basketball method demonstrated above).
 If you want to learn more about the different ways in which people understand and utilise Negative Harmony, simply get Googling...
 There's a mountain of information out there.

 bottom of page